mattyschell/geodatabase-buildings/doc/planimetrics.md

     Also subtract from from the  list:

     * Any buildings edited after we started using 2022 imagery.
 Someone looked at these, it is not worth it to look at them again.
-    * Garages (for now)
+    * Garages (for now).
+    * Parking, gas station canopies, auxiliary structures, and temporary structures.
+Planimetrics 2022 did not collect these feature codes (for unclear reasons).
+Planimetrics removed these buildings from the delivery.
+This looks like a demolition.
-    * An ongoing list of possibly demolished buildings we have reviewed and decided no action is required
+    * An ongoing list of possibly demolished buildings we have reviewed and decided no action is required.

     ```sql
     truncate table possibly_demolished;